TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/ContributeToThirdPartyExtension.rst

 ===============

 First, you need to find out where the source is maintained.
-Usually, this will be a repository on Github.
+Usually, this will be a repository on GitHub.
 There, you can also check if documentation is already available.
 It should be a `Documentation` folder or one of the alternatives mentioned in :ref:`supported-filenames-and-formats`.